Professional Narrative

 The Executive Summary

 Richard Hieb is a Distinguished Engineer at Verizon with a 35-year tenure dedicated to directing the evolution of emerging infrastructure into scalable enterprise assets.
-As a technical leader and mentor, he architects the high-capacity Satellite Broadband data paths that interface satellite networks with terrestrial infrastructure for mission-critical backhaul.
-A recognized technical visionary and inventor, Richard holds multiple patents in satellite QoS, BGP route limiting, and bandwidth management.
-He is known for identifying industry-shifting technologies years before market adoption and for guiding the teams that scaled Verizon’s GEO satellite platforms to 20,000 locations.
-His mentorship in satellite-based disaster recovery (DR) has resulted in solutions supporting every major U.S. disaster response since 2020, with current LEO integrations scaling the platform from 300 to a target of 2,500 terminals.
+As a technical leader and mentor, he architects the high-capacity satellite broadband data paths that interface satellite platforms with terrestrial infrastructure for mission-critical backhaul.
+A recognized technical visionary and inventor, Richard holds five granted patents in satellite QoS, BGP route limiting, bandwidth management, and network path redundancy.
+He is known for identifying industry-shifting technologies years before market adoption and for guiding the teams that scaled Verizon's GEO satellite platforms to 20,000 locations.
+His mentorship in satellite-based disaster recovery has resulted in solutions supporting every major U.S. disaster response since 2020, with current LEO integrations scaling the platform from 300 to a target of 2,500 terminals.

 Professional Narrative & Leadership Philosophy